github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

   end
 ```

+Each of these helper methods are defined later in the code, in the `helpers do` code block.
+For more information, see "[Define the helper methods](#define-the-helper-methods)."

-Under `verify_webhook_signature`, the code that starts with `unless @payload` is an additional security measure.
+Under `verify_webhook_signature`, the code that starts with `unless @payload` is a security measure.
 If a repository name is provided with a webhook payload, this code validates that the repository name contains only Latin alphabetic characters, hyphens, and underscores.
 This helps ensure that a bad actor isn't attempting to execute arbitrary commands or inject false repository names.
-As an additional security measure, the `verify_webhook_signature` helper method also validates incoming webhook payloads.
-For more information, see "[Define the helper methods](#verifying-the-webhook-signature)."
+Later in the code, under `helpers do`, the `verify_webhook_signature` helper method also validates incoming webhook payloads as an additional security measure.

 #### Define a route handler